beeva-arturomartinez/beeva-best-practices/cloud/aws/README.md

 #### Monitoring & Alerts
 The workflow of many operations & production support teams start with the monitoring alerts typically in place for these enterprise server clusters.

-Alert centralized tools do the server monitoring with a customized solution to inform the right teams and stakeholders..
+Alert centralized tools do the server monitoring with a customized solution to inform the right teams and stakeholders.
 Again, the application is often unaware of the surrounding support structures that exist to keep it up and running, so before migrating to the cloud it is capital to deploy mechanisms to monitor the services and not only the servers.

 #### Server Sprawl